 Through the use of fertility drugs and careful monitoring, these embryos can grow to full term babies, which are then given back to the persons who commissioned the process, which are not necessarily those who originally donated the eggs and sperm for the event.

 We know this scientifical procedure is more than possible; in fact, it’s quite common.

-?
+But is surrogacy right?
 What are the ethics of surrogacy?

 Let’s examine the common complaints, issues, and ethics of surrogacy.
 We’ll find out the opposing viewpoints of surrogate parenting.